Emulator Issues #3122

 So perhaps this is a CPU bug which results in wrong game physics?
 It can also be wrong collision detection...

-#14 Updated by phire about 6 years ago
+#14 Updated by phire over 6 years ago

 Dolphin's floating point emulation is known to be inaccurate in a number of ways.